Wet vs Dry Magnetic Particle Testing: Which Method Should You Use?

 • Material composition and permeability values that affect magnetic field distribution

-• Surface condition including roughness, coatings, and potential contaminants
+• Surface condition, including roughness, coatings, and potential contaminants

 • Defect orientation relative to the induced magnetic field path